stepchowfun/typical/README.md

 - `F64` is normally encoded in the little-endian double-precision floating-point format defined by IEEE 754.
 Thus, it normally takes 8 bytes to encode.
 However, for field values (rather than, say, elements of an array), [positive zero](https://en.wikipedia.org/wiki/Signed_zero) is encoded as 0 bytes.
 - `U64` is normally encoded as a variable-width integer.
 Thus, it normally takes 1-9 bytes to encode, depending on the value.
 However, for field values (rather than, say, elements of an array), `0` is encoded as 0 bytes, and values equal to or greater than `567,382,630,219,904` are encoded as fixed-width 8-byte little-endian integers.
 - `S64` is normally first converted into the unsigned ZigZag representation, which is then encoded as a variable-width integer.
 Thus, it normally takes 1-9 bytes to encode, depending on the magnitude of the value.
 However, for field values (rather than, say, elements of an array), `0` is encoded as 0 bytes, and values for which the ZigZag representation is equal to or greater than `567,382,630,219,904` are encoded as fixed-width 8-byte [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) little-endian integers (verbatim, not with a ZigZag representation).
 - `Bool` is first converted into an integer with `0` representing `false` and `1` representing `true`.
-The value is then encoded in the same way as a `U64`, including the special behavior in the case of field values if applicable. `false` takes 0 bytes to encode, and `true` takes 1 byte.
+The value is then encoded in the same way as a `U64`, including the special behavior in the case of field values if applicable.
+Thus, `false` takes 0 bytes to encode, and `true` takes 1 byte.
 - `Bytes` is encoded verbatim.
 - `String` is encoded as UTF-8.
 - Arrays (e.g., `[U64]`) are encoded in one of three ways: